Home Privacy Policy Feedback Link to us Site Map

-MS Excel: Email the active worksheet in Excel 2007
+MS Excel 2007: Email the active worksheet

-Question: In Excel 2007, I have a large workbook at is 97MB in size.
+Question: In Microsoft Excel 2007, I have a large workbook at is 97MB in size.
 Is there a way to create a button on a worksheet so that I can e-mail only that worksheet and not the entire workbook?

-Answer:Let's take a look at an example.
+Answer:Let's look at an example.

 Download Excel spreadsheet (as demonstrated below)